“GESTALT” – 1

 Quite an array of different ideas; some quite contrary in their meaning and conclusions.
 Obviously the meaning of the word itself is not so easy to grasp.
 Even if you try to get a clear definition in German you will have to live with a number of vague definitions.
 And it seems, depending on how you view the world through your personal lense, the word gets looked at and interpreted in different ways.
 To enable a better understanding of the developmental progress of time, how it forms and develops, I will make an attempt to explain what can be understood as the “Gestalt” and will later explain it in the context of the progression of the zodiac.

 For good reasons the word “Gestalt” is often used in mythological texts or fairy tales.
 Commonly it is used when one person or being is described and compared to something or someone else.
 The attributes might be on the basis of the physique, the way of movement or simply behavior.
 Many movie genres or theater plays would be very dull if they would not use to a large degree these sorts of perceptions or forms of the Gestalt.
 As an example – the demonic appearance of an actor, be it just the shape or shadow of the costume for instance, is often used in a very subtle way to convey knowledge about the character that many words would not be able to achieve.
-So to speak, the Gestalt (in this case the shape of a demon) sets free in the spectator, a commonly shared knowledge about the character.
+So to speak, the Gestalt (in this case the shape of a demon) sets free in the spectator, a commonly shared knowledge about the in the physical shape of the Gestalt inherited character.

 The Gestalt is superior to the individual.
 The individual and its behavioral patterns are just subforms and only “appropriate” certain parts of the Gestalt they are compared with and adopt them in their appearance or behavior.